BobbyRaj17/k8sLevel3/README.md

 Prerequisites - Please make sure nginx ingress controller is installed in the cluster(Covered this in task 2 of level 1.)
 In order to setup Mutual Authentication we need to perform a couple of steps.

-creating the self-signed certificate
+Creating the self-signed certificate
 ```bash
     sh ./mtls_auth/cert-2048.sh
 ```
-storing the certificates generated above in a Kubernetes Secret
+Storing the certificates generated above in a Kubernetes Secret
 ```bash
     kubectl create secret generic my-certs --from-file=tls.crt=server.crt --from-file=tls.key=server.key --from-file=ca.crt=ca.crt
 ```